chrismarget/vyos-builder/README.md

 ## Dependencies
 It runs on my MacBook.
 I tried to not introduce any platform-specific dependencies, so it might even run on Windows.
-Packer and Virtualbox must be installed.
+Packer and Virtualbox should be the only prerequisites.

 ## Options
 The idea with this thing is that all configuration options are set in the `build-vyos.json` packer file.
 Ideally, there